-The registered value is saved and loaded on serialization and descrialization.
+The registered value is saved and loaded on serialization and deserialization.
 The value is set to an attribute of the link.

-• name (str) - Name of the persistent value.
-This name is also used for the attribute name.
+- name (str) Name of the persistent value.
+This name is also used for the attribute name. - value Value to be registered.